 “So the bottom line is that we aren’t net exporters of crude oil, and we aren’t energy independent.
 But, the U.S. has trended in that direction for over a decade.”

 Many analysts acknowledged that our net-exporter status was likely to be short-lived, and they were right: We haven’t pulled off the feat since November.
 According to the EIA latest report, for the week ended Jan.
-11, we logged a net export of all petroleum products of 2.2 million barrels a day.
+11, we logged a net import of all petroleum products of 2.2 million barrels a day.
 Our “energy independence” lasted all of a week.

 As much as we’re drilling, we can’t supply enough oil to meet domestic demand, which is about 20 million barrels a day, the vast majority of that for transportation.
 We’re still beholden to foreign governments, including OPEC members like Saudi Arabia, Iraq, and Venezuela, to keep our economy functioning.
 And we won’t be free of our dependence on oil until we make petroleum alternatives like ethanol more widely available at the pump.

 You can tell the hollowness of our brief accomplishment by how worried OPEC is.
 It’s not.
 Khalid al Falih, the Saudi energy minister, told CNN that corrective measures are “easily within our control” to keep a tight lid on supply and ensure that prices rise.
 Which they are — Brent crude is up 24.3 percent since Christmas Eve.
 When OPEC wants prices to go up, they go up.

 - For ‘energy dominance’ to work, we need oil alternatives

 - Nearly 40 percent of the oil we use is imported